ThwCorbin/toms-site/src/posts/shuffle-card-deck.md

 ---
 title: Shuffle a Deck of Cards
 description: Shuffle a deck of playing cards with JavaScript
-tags: ['post', 'note', 'code']
+tags: ["post", "note", "code"]
 date: 2019-10-30
 updated: 2019-10-30
 layout: layouts/post.njk
 ---

 How do you shuffle a deck of playing cards?
-I created a shuffle function using the [Fisher–Yates Shuffle](https://en.wikipedia.org/wiki/Fisher%E2%80%93Yates_shuffle 'The Fisher-Yates Shuffle Wikipedia entry') for a game I was working on, and I've tweaked that code a bit for this example.
+I created a shuffle function using the [Fisher–Yates Shuffle](https://en.wikipedia.org/wiki/Fisher%E2%80%93Yates_shuffle "The Fisher-Yates Shuffle Wikipedia entry") for a game I was working on, and I've tweaked that code a bit for this example.
 We will swap a random card from the unshuffled portion of a deck with the last unshuffled card in the deck.
 We then decrement the number of unshuffled cards and repeat.
 Got that?

 Lets take a look at the code.
 First, I generate a new deck, which is an array of card objects.
 Then I pass the deck to a shuffle function.